vdobler/ht/TUTORIAL.md

 ### Special variables

-There are twospecial variables `RANDOM` and `COUNTER` which provide 6-digit random numbers and an ever increasing counter.
+There are two special variables `RANDOM` and `COUNTER` which provide 6-digit random numbers and an ever increasing counter.